DrChiranjeeviGN/Introduction-to-Semiconductor-Packaging-1/README.md

 ##  Overview

-This course offers a balanced blend of theory and hands-on labs in semiconductor packaging.
+This course offers a mixture of theory and hands-on labs in semiconductor packaging.
 Theoretical modules cover **packaging evolution, assembly processes, design principles, and reliability testing**.

 🛠️ Hands-on experience includes:
 - 🔥 Thermal simulation of **flip-chip BGA** in **ANSYS Icepak**